 Finka‘s Weapon Loadouts

 Finka’s primary weapon selection has the Spear .308 assault rifle that boasts really good firepower and recoil.
 This is generally the preferred option as her other two weapons include the 6P41 light machine gun which has a huge ammunition box at the cost of reload time, and the SASG-12 shotgun which has reduced effectiveness despite having the ability to load a silencer on it.
 The pistol options are the GSH-18 and the PMM handguns respectively, which are separated by the GSH-18 having better recoil management.

-You can’t go particularly wrong with stun grenades with Finka as they do complement her ability a fair bit.
-Breach charges are good to help the team, but the synergy is just not there compared to the rather precise nature of the breach charge.
+You can’t go particularly wrong with frag grenades with Finka.
+Breach charges are good to help the team, but the frag grenades are less situational compared to the rather precise nature of the breach charge.

 Finka comes with the Adrenal Surge – nanobots that recover team health briefly and can even revive allies.
 When activated, the effect is global, meaning that every ally that is not completely dead gets a 20 hit point boost that lasts a relatively long duration.
 Any downed allies are revived with the 20 hit point boost, as well as five permanent hit points that don’t go away after the effect wears off.
 Allies also gain a shorter recovery time to flash bangs and concussion devices.
 Interestingly, Zofia gets an even shorter recovery from concussion devices as she already has a base resistance.
 This means they barely affect her at all when the Adrenal Surge is active.
 That’s not all however, as Finka’s surge also allows for greatly reduced recoil and a faster aim-down-sights time.